Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Successful completion of the Lycoming College Scholars Program fulfills the Enhanced Academic Experience.

 • Lycoming Scholars Seminars — Team-taught interdisciplinary seminars are held every semester under the direction of the Lycoming Scholars Council.
 They meet for one hour each week (Tuesdays at noon) and carry one hour of credit.
 Lycoming Scholars are required to successfully complete five seminars, and they are permitted to register for as many as eight.
-Topics for each academic year will be selected by the Scholars Council and announced before spring registration of the previous year.
+Topics for each academic year will be selected by the Lycoming Scholars Council and announced before spring registration of the previous year.

-Students must be accepted into the Scholars Program before they enroll in a Scholars Seminar.
+Students must be accepted into the Scholars Program before they enroll in a Lycoming Scholars Seminar.
 Scholars are strongly urged to register for a least one seminar during their first year.

 Management Scholars Program of the Institute for Management Studies